-The community of Platinum is located on Goodnews Bay about 11 miles (18 km) southwest of the village of Goodnews and the Kilbuck Mountains, Alaska.
+The community of Platinum is located at the base of South Spit in Goodnews Bay, about 123 miles (198 km) south of Bethel and 11 miles (18 km) southwest of the village of Goodnews, Alaska.

 The discovery of platinum, an extremely rare metal that is highly resistant to corrosion, was made here in 1926 by Walter Smith, an Alaskan Native from Chagvan Bay.
 Smith brought a prospector to a site on Platinum Creek where earlier he had panned some of the heavy metal which he termed “black gold”.